 The South West

 The South-West is the land of foie gras, cassoulet and Roquefort.
-Bordeaux is known for its wine, just like the whole of southwestern France, but also for Bordeaux cannelés which is a small soft pastry, cylindrical and streaked with flutes.
+Bordeaux is known for its wine, just like the whole of southwestern France, but also for Bordeaux cannelés, a small soft pastry, cylindrical and streaked with flutes.

 Southwestern cuisine is renowned for its production of foie gras.
 On a brioche bread with a little onion confit or fig jam, you will taste the best foie gras in the region.

-The farmers also grow the beans there, which are at the heart of the cassoulet recipe.
+The farmers also grow the beans there, at the heart of the cassoulet recipe.
 Originally from Languedoc-Roussillon, this dish is made with white beans, duck legs and pork.

 The Toulouse region is known for its production of Toulouse sausage, which can also accompany a local variant of cassoulet, the Castelnaudary cassoulet.
-The Cahors region produces black wine, as well as truffles and mushrooms.
+The Cahors region produces black wine, truffles, and mushrooms.

 The South-East

-The Languedoc-Roussillon region is well known for its charcuterie but also for fish.
-The Catalan influence can be seen in the kitchen with dishes like brandade, made from dried cod puree and wrapped in perry leaves.
+The Languedoc-Roussillon region is well known for its charcuterie and fish.
+The Catalan influence can be seen in the kitchen, with dishes like brandade from dried cod puree wrapped in perry leaves.
 Snails are plentiful and are prepared in a Catalan style called la cargolade.

-The Provence-Alpes-Côte d’Azur region is the largest producing region of citrus, vegetables, fruits and herbs in France.
+The Provence-Alpes-Côte d’Azur region is France’s largest producer of citrus, vegetables, fruits, and herbs.
 Mediterranean cuisine uses a large number of vegetables for lighter preparations.
 Alpine cuisine is also famous for processed cheese and potatoes.
-Moreover, the Savoyard fondue is the most famous convivial dish which consists in melting in a small pot three cheeses (Beaufort, Compté, Emmental), to which we add white wine.
+Moreover, the Savoyard fondue is the most famous convivial dish, which consists of melting three cheeses (Beaufort, Compté, Emmental) in a small pot, to which we add white wine.

-Raclette is also known especially with electric raclette pans.
+Raclette is also known primarily for electric raclette pans.
 It is a cheese-based dish that is melted and served with potatoes, cold meats, onions and pickles.

-In Marseille, and its surroundings, ratatouille is very present.
-It is a dish made from vegetables (eggplant, zucchini, tomatoes…) cooked in oil.
+In Marseille and its surroundings, ratatouille is very present.
+It is a dish cooked in oil from vegetables (eggplant, zucchini, tomatoes, etc.).
 In the Grenoble region, gratin dauphinois is also an essential dish.
-It is a gratin of sliced potatoes, crème fraîche, milk and nutmeg.
+It is a gratin of sliced potatoes, crème fraîche, milk, and nutmeg.

-In addition, I recommend the restaurant of the Grand Hôtel des Sablettes-Plage which is an essential gastronomic stopover during a stay in the Var region.
+In addition, I recommend the Grand Hôtel des Sablettes-Plage restaurant, which is an essential gastronomic stopover during a stay in the Var region.

 The Great East

 Burgundy is famous for its wines.
 The Dijon region is also renowned for its Dijon mustard.
-The Champagne-Ardenne region is also known for its specialty made from pork tripe, andouillette, including andouillette from Troyes.
-As for Lorraine, it is best known for its delicate fruit jams, pastries and sweets, such as Nancy macaroons and its famous Lorraine quiche.
-It is a tart garnished with a mixture of crème fraîche, milk, eggs, nutmeg and grilled bacon.
+The Champagne-Ardenne region is also known for its speciality, which is made from pork tripe and andouillette, including andouillette from Troyes.
+Lorraine is best known for its delicate fruit jams, pastries, and sweets, such as Nancy macaroons and its famous Lorraine quiche.
+It is a tart garnished with crème fraîche, milk, eggs, nutmeg, and grilled bacon.

-In Alsace, we find the famous Choucroute which is the flagship dish of the region.
-It is simply fermented cabbage served with potatoes, bacon and various kinds of sausages.
+In Alsace, we find the famous Choucroute, the region’s flagship dish.
+It is simply fermented cabbage served with potatoes, bacon, and sausages.

 Finally, in Burgundy, a dish of snails with parsley butter called “escargots à la bourguignonne” is an atypical dish of the region.
 It is based on butter and parsley cream.
 Beef Bourguignon is also a traditional family dish.
 These are pieces of beef simmered in red wine with root vegetables and mushrooms.
 There is a variation on this famous dish called coq-au-vin.